Online Marketplaces for Canadian Sellers

 eBay has a complicated fee schedule but they do seem to be working on improving that.
 The fees can add up quickly if you aren’t careful. eBay is downright paranoid about anyone using their marketplace to promote their business directly, so you won’t be able to mention your website or even an email address.

 Amazon is the recognized giant in the marketplace category, with well over a hundred million unique visitors every month.
 This also means the space is more competitive so you should do some research.
 They charge a monthly fee for sellers selling more than 20 items per month, plus selling fees.
-A super easy option is to go with Fulfillment by Amazon, as explained in The Amazing Amazon Genie: FBA.
+A super easy option is to go with Fulfillment by Amazon (FBA).

-Alibaba recently struck a deal to bring Canada’s products to the Chinese market, but they’ve always allowed Canadian suppliers in their international marketplace.
-There are several supplier packages available if you think this structure is suitable for your business.

 eCrater offers a free store with no fees unless a buyer comes through their marketplace, for which they charge 2.9% of the sale.
 You must agree to ship to the US to sell on eCrater.